codecaiine/todo-list-app/README.md

-# Testing To Do list: part 1
+# Testing To Do list: Part 2

-In this project you will write unit tests for the To Do list application.
-The testing project has been divided into two parts.
-In part 1 you will test functions responsible for adding and deleting list items.
+In this part of the testing project, you will test functions responsible for the status and content updates.
+You will also test the order re-position of items in the list upon drag/drop actions.

 ![screenshot](./src/demoiii.PNG)